 Rating: 4 stars

-Definitely worth purchasing.
+The Boss Mood Palette is definitely worth purchasing.
 Especially for you creatives out there.
-It’s a wonderful eyeshadow palette for budding or experienced makeup artists and the price point is always great with Morphe palettes.
+It’s a wonderful eyeshadow palette for budding or experienced makeup artists and the price point is excellent.

 It’s just not one of my fave eyeshadow palettes.